RetroIndieJosh/shape-jam-shooter/README.md

 Keyboard: Move with WASD and shoot with arrow keys
 Gamepad: Move with left stick and shoot with right stick (untested)
+Mouse: Move with WASD and shoot by clicking (will fire in direction you click)

 ## How to Customize Assets